If you want a versatile and practical fabric to use in your home, you can’t go wrong with velvet.

 Velvet is Easy to Clean

 There’s no simpler way to clean velvet than by adding it to your regular cleaning routine.
-When vacuuming your carpet, run the hand-held nozzle on your velvet pieces.
+If you have not had any experience with carpet cleaning company from Manchester? you got to try them out as they know how to clean your carpet perfectly and run the hand-held nozzle on your velvet pieces.
 This will clear dirt that could be trapped in the pile.

 When it comes to cleaning spills, velvet is normally treated with stain repellents.
 Gently dab the liquid up with a slightly wet towel.
 It can be difficult to clear the stain once it has dried since velvet can be made with a variety of yarn.
 It is advisable to consult the manufacturer about the best way to handle the situation.